 Self-Criticism Sucks, Unconditional Love Rocks

-How does self-criticism mess with you love life?
+How does self-criticism mess with your love life?

 We all want to feel love and be loved.
-Given a choice, wouldn't unconditional love be be much more fulfilling?
+Given a choice, wouldn't you want to choose unconditional love?

 I’m talking about a kind of love where all those feelings, sensations, thoughts, impulses, values, thoughts and behaviors that flow through you in any given moment are greeted with presence and acceptance.
 I’m talking about a state of being where no part of you is deemed unworthy of love.